 Ingredients naturally present in foods and plants also may be able to help prevent or relieve PLE.
 In particular, beta-carotene, canthaxanthin, lycopene, and polypodium leucotomos have all shown good clinical results in patients.

 Other natural ingredients have also been shown, when ingested, to protect skin from damage, including EGCG (epigallocatechin-3-gallate), grape seed extract, lutein, astaxanthin, and fatty acids.
-These ingredients are present in a nutritional supplement called Sunsafe Rx that has been shown to help your skin defend against the effects of sun exposure.
+These ingredients are present in a nutritional supplement called Sunsafe Rx and have been shown to help your skin defend against the effects of sun exposure.

 Although there isn’t really a treatment that permanently gets rid of PLE, the outlook is good.
 You can have clear, healthy-looking skin.
 Even though rashes may be unsightly and uncomfortable, they normally heal completely.
 For most people, PLE is a condition that can be managed with lifestyle changes, natural remedies, and various over-the-counter treatments.

 Indian J Med Res.
 2006 Jun;123(6):781-7.
 Impact of oral vitamin E supplementation on oxidative stress & lipid peroxidation in patients with polymorphous light eruption.
 Ahmed RS1, Suke SG, Seth V, Jain A, Bhattacharya SN, Banerjee BD. https://www.ncbi.nlm.nih.gov/pubmed/16885600

 Front Biosci (Elite Ed).
 2009 Jun 1;1:341-54.
 Pathogenic mechanisms of polymorphic light eruption.
 Gruber-Wackernagel A1, Byrne SN, Wolf P. https://www.ncbi.nlm.nih.gov/pubmed/19482651